Today I’m sharing how to repurpose a desk into nightstands… one of my favorite things to do with old desks from the Thrift store.

 Step 1: Remove Hardware and Clean

 First, I started with how I always start makeovers.
-I removed the hardware and cleaned everything off.
+I removed the hardware and cleaned everything off with some Krud Kutter and a damp rag.

 I used a scraper to get some extra stubborn things off… and the old finish scraped off pretty easily!